 Abstract

 This study investigates normative dimensions of speech acts.
 It analyzes the nature of normative dimension of speech acts.
-For having empirical data, 9 participants were chosen as sources of spoken language data: 2 tuan guru giving speeches in formal contexts; and 7 people engaging in casual conversations in informal context.
-To collect data, observation and recording was used.
-The data were analyzed by way of labeling, transcribing and classification.
+To get empirical data, 9 participants were chosen as sources of spoken language data: 2 tuan guru giving speeches in formal contexts; and 7 people engaging in casual conversations in informal context.
+To collect data, observation and voice recording was used.
+Prior to analysis, the data were transcribed, labelled and classified according to categories that appeared from the data.
 Findings reveals advocates the normative and moral dimensions of speech acts generated from agent change normative standing to hearers in terms of right, obligation and responsibility.
 As a result, the study argues that moral values embedded in speech act performance such honesty, truth, self-control and respect, obedience and so forth could be taught in order to foster children good character development in comprehensive ways including moral reasoning, affection and behaviors.
 For that reason, moral values teaching based on speech act normativity and morality might be used as an arena for bearing good character corresponding to the process of acquiring of the first language or learning the second/foreign language.
-It could be a starting point for teaching moral competence through language institution that are more affordable, accessible and learnable for all rational human being in all over the world.
+It could be a starting point for teaching moral competence through language institution that are more affordable, accessible and learnable for all rational human being all over the world.
 Furthermore, those moral values might be the foundation for moral action of children to bear the awareness of good interpersonal or intersubjective relationship.
 Based on the limitation of the study, it needs to hold further study as to the practical model of teaching moral values on the bases of moral values embedded in performing speech acts.

 Keywords: Speech acts, normative dimensions, moral teaching